fymao1205/proj_TwoPhaseScreen/README.md

 ## Introduction
-This repository houses the R code used for simulation studies within the project titled “Two-Phase Designs for Evaluating Tests for Cancer Screening and Management.”
+This repository houses the R code used for simulation studies within the project titled “Two-Phase Designs for Cost-Effective Evaluation of Triage Tests in Cancer Screening.”
 Inside, a folder labeled utility contains all utility functions.
 Additionally, there’s a running script named sim_script.R designed for executing simulations. utility

 This folder contains: